rednblkx/iptv_ro/README.md

 ```
 /:channel --> Live feed of a tv channel (see protv.js file)
 ```
+!!**Windows**: Login may not work, windows is a strange thing sometimes!!

 ## Authentication

 Acces login configuration page at "/login", select the desired service and fill accordingly.